 In comparison, the Silk Road spread across a continent, and the biggest one at that.
 It began a few hundred years before the Common Era (BCE is the new way of saying minus zero year) and lasted into the era of colonization.
 To cover 26 posts on anything requires a vast stretch of subject.

-For the 2023 A to Z challenge, I picked the Silk Road, my current research area.
-Twenty-six posts on everything from camels to Qara Qorum, with the Chinese explorers Zhang Qian & Zheng He thrown in for good measure.
-You can scroll through the posts via the Next button at the bottom, or search April 2023 on the sidebar menu.
+For the 2023 A to Z challenge, I picked the Silk Road, a fascinating area that spanned a continent and a century.
+Twenty-six posts on everything from camels to Qara Qorum, with the Chinese explorers Zhang Qian & Zheng Hethrown in for good measure.
+The alphabetical posts are listed below after a brief introduction.

 Most of these will be short little snippets.
 Lots of towns, lots of medieval trade goods.
 Not chronological, but if you’re interested, you’ll pick up a lot of facts and ambience.
 Can you smell the spices on the desert breezes?
 Can you hear the wind rustling over the sand and the snort of the camels as they jostle for the well water?